 In 1977, the Reorganization of Governmental Bodies in the Emirate of Abu Dhabi Law was enacted and Abu Dhabi Police came to be known as the General Directorate of Police.

-The force renamed from The General Directorate of Abu Dhabi Police to The General Department of Abu Dhabi Police.
+In 1981, the General Directorate of Abu Dhabi Police was renamed as the "General Department of Abu Dhabi Police".